 Wire batteries together in parallel by wiring all the negative terminals together, and similarly wire all positive terminals together.
 You will then have one negative lead from the battery pack to the controller and one positive lead from the pack to the controller.
 You now have one very big 12v pack.

 You can connect solar panels in parallel to increase the amperage delivered from the panels into your batteries.
 If your panels already have MC4 connectors attached, get some MC4 parallel connectors so you can wire them together properly.
 It never feels good to have to clip a perfectly good MC4 connector off a panel, so get yourself a few different connectors.
-We offer a combo pack of Y2 and Y3 connectors.
+We offer both the Y2 and Y3 connectors.
 With three panels that gives you the ability to wire them in series, or two in parallel or three in parallel.
 Lots of combinations for the price of a few connectors.

 Congratulations.
 You’ve now got a sun-powered source of energy as the foundation for your emergency kit.
 You are most likely going to want to start running something off it full-time, so go ahead.
 Find something to plug into it, and welcome to the world of energy freedom.
 FYI, Home Depot offers a setup similar to what you just built (but with a few batteries included) for $1999.